mavrw/farm-rest-rpg/README.md

 ### Deployment Process

 > *What is the CI/CD plan?*
 > *What is the rollback plan?
 Container version pinning, DB schema backup/restore approach, etc.*
 > *How will the secure storage of environment variables be implemented?
 SSM Parameter store in `prod`, `.env` file in `dev`?*

 ### Logging, Monitoring, and Error Tracking

 > *What logging library will be used?*
 > *Where will logs go?
 Cloudwatch Logs?
 S3 archival?*
 > *What is the strategy for panic-recovery and stack tracing logs in production?*
 > *Will metrics/alerts be used, such as Prometheus, CloudWatch Alarms, Grafana?*

 ### Rollback and Recovery Plans

 > *In the event of a deployment failure or other catastrophy, what is the rollback and recovery plan?*

+### Dev Tooling

+- Local development via Docker Compose
+- `sqlc` for generating type-safe Go code from prepared SQL statements for data access
+- API auto-documentation via Swagger (TBD?)
+- Git hooks for linting and test checks

 ---

 ## Risks & Mitigations

 > *How will time-based server events be prevented from creating excessive server load? batching or lazy evaluation?*
 > *How will race conditions in planting/harvesting be prevented? db locking or row-versioning?*
 > *How will data corruption from early deployments be mitigated? migration versioning?*
 > *How will vendor lock-in be avoided?
 Use docker for local testing and off-cloud deployments?*

+---

+## Scalability & Future Considerations

+> *What changes would be required to support 100x more users?*
+> *Could the game support seasonal resets or competitions?*
+> *Would eventual consistency be acceptable in some systems (e.g. market pricing)?*

 ---